CiscoSE/NexusProgrammability/docs/Telemetry/gNMI/3-certificate.md

 Tests for this tutorial are done using [gnmic](https://github.com/karimra/gnmic) and [pygnmi](https://pypi.org/project/pygnmi/)

-## Server certificate

-A server certificate will allow you to connect to an NX-OS device securely, without the need to skip TLS verification for TLS connections.
+## Preparing your server
 !!! note
-    It is assumed that you have a valid root and intermediate CA certificates installed in your workstation.
-Instructions can be found at the top of this article on how to set that up.
+    This section contains instructions for an OpenSSL Linux server.
+If you are using a different platform to host your CA, please ensure the correct options are set for your platform.

+Your CA can sign server and client certificates.
+The options in this section will need to be set for the type of certificate you would like to use.

 #### Add the subjectAltName option

-Add the `subjectAltName=${ENV::SAN}` option to the intermediate/openssl.cnf file under the [ server_cert ] section.
-The final configuration for this section can be seen below:
+Add the `subjectAltName=${ENV::SAN}` option to the /root/ca/intermediate/openssl.cnf file.
+This will be added under the [ server_cert ] or the [ usr_cert ] section, based on the type of certificate you are using.

+server_cert example:

 ```
 [ server_cert ]